RomainCyr/LTRSP-3589/2_feature_validation/0_sr_policy/README.md

 ### Step 5 - Execute the `show segment-routing traffic-eng policy name <policy_name>` command

 Use the command `show segment-routing traffic-eng policy name <policy_name>` to verify that the policy is installed.
-Unfortunately, there are no existing Genie parser available for this command, the `execute()` method should be used and
-a simple verification will be done in the next step to verify that the policy is up.
+Unfortunately, there are no existing Genie parser available for this command, the `execute()` method should be used and a simple verification will be done in the next step to verify that the policy is up.

 *Note that only the `device_name` is provided as an argument of the test section.
 The device object must be retrieved from the testbed using the `testbed.devices` dictionary.*

 ### Step 6 - Fail the testcase if the policy is not installed

 The testcase should fail if the policy is not installed.
 This can be done by using the `self.failed()` method.
+In this case, you should directly `goto` the `cleanup` section.

 Below is a sample output of `show segment-routing traffic-eng policy name srte_c_10_ep_10.10.10.2`.